mileszs/mileszs.github.com/gifts/index.markdown

 * Disc golf discs with cool prints.
 Used is fine\!
 I am not good enough to have strong disc preferences.
 * Any silly, fun, weird accessories

+## Indoor Climbing

+This is probably my favorite activity, but I'm not paying for a membership right this second.
+It's expensive!
+I'll get back to it, though.

+* A month of membership?
+Haha
+* A chalk bag with waist belt; they make some really nifty designs :-)

+## Plants

+I love indoor plants, particularly easy ones.
+Haha.

+* Pothos; you can never have enough pothos
+* Pots; any neat plant pot is welcomed!
+Even plain terracotta is great to have on hand, but crazy fantasy-themed stuff is exciting
+* Plants + technology is fascinating to me; I'd love to collect data on my soil moisture levels, etc

-# Miscellaneous
+## Miscellaneous

-* The Lord of the Rings movie trilogy on Blu-Ray
+* The Lord of the Rings movie trilogy on Blu-Ray — extended edition!
+* DVDs of live concerts for bands I like